laravel-ja/ja-docs-12.x/original-en/queues.md

 > [!WARNING]
 > The `serializer` and `compression` Redis options are not supported by the `redis` queue driver.

-**Redis Cluster**
+<a name="redis-cluster"></a>
+##### Redis Cluster

-If your Redis queue connection uses a Redis Cluster, your queue names must contain a [key hash tag](https://redis.io/docs/reference/cluster-spec/#hash-tags).
+If your Redis queue connection uses a [Redis Cluster](https://redis.io/docs/latest/operate/rs/databases/durability-ha/clustering), your queue names must contain a [key hash tag](https://redis.io/docs/latest/develop/using-commands/keyspace/#hashtags).
 This is required in order to ensure all of the Redis keys for a given queue are placed into the same hash slot:

 ```php
 'redis' => [